jacobwow1/text_game/README.md

     - `flags`: Set flags (e.g., `"met_advisor": true`).
     - `stats`: Modify stats (e.g., `"Wisdom": 1`).
     - `increment_time`: (Optional) Boolean.
 If true, advances time by 1 slot.
     - `end_chapter`: (Optional) Boolean.
 If true, ends the chapter immediately.
 Use this for major story decisions that advance time.

+### Actions
+Modify the player's state when a choice is made.
+- `action`: (Optional) Actions to perform when the choice is made.
+    - `leave`: (Optional) Boolean.
+If true, ends conversation ends.

 ### Example
 ```json